tarql24/Newspaper-Scraper/README.md

 ## Future Updates

-1. [ ] Make it so it pulls from Los Angeles Times page here
+1. [ ] Make it so it pulls from Los Angeles Times page https://www.latimes.com/latest